 As time went on, I eventually realized that what I loved most about my job was making a real difference in people’s lives.
 I was told I have a knack for deep and stimulating conversations and should look into a career where I can be more engaged with people.
 I initially went to school to become a military Chaplain, so I could help soldiers with mental health issues.
 But once I started learning, I became passionate about education and decided to continue with a Master’s degree.
 At this point, I didn’t know where my education would take me, until I did an internship with a local counselling organization.
 I had done internships before, in other fields, but this one stuck with me.
 I absolutely loved the work.
 I spent countless days and nights reading everything I could get my hands on to become a better therapist.
 I have never loved learning about something so much.
 I found my calling.

 I began my career in Kitchener-Waterloo, working at KW Counselling Services, then I moved to London to work at Family Service Thames Valley, while also working as a family support worker for troubled youth.
 I eventually moved to Simcoe county to pursue some of my other loves of life: spending time outdoors, running, hiking, skiing, and biking.
 I worked in non-profit agencies and Community Health Centres and helped launch provincial psychotherapy programs with the Ontario Ministry of Health.
 I eventually realized that the best therapy I could offer people would be in my own practice and started my practice in 2017.

 My passion for my work has never subsided.
-I continue to read steadily, mostly psychology (as you might expect), and I do my best to stay up-to-date with world leading thinkers.
-I especially love studying the history of psychology, how we got to the present, and how we move forward.
-I also attend regular professional trainings so I can continue to hone my skills and offer the highest quality therapy.
+I continue to read steadily, mostly psychology (as you might expect), and I do my best to stay up-to-date with world-leading thinkers.
+I especially love studying the history of psychology, human nature, and how to advance the field of psychotherapy.
+I also attend regular professional training so I can continue to hone my skills and offer the highest quality therapy.